-I Headscratcherrecall teachers using the phrase ‘economic intuition’ a lot around my early exposure to the subject.
+I recall teachers using the phrase ‘economic intuition’ a lot around my early exposure to the subject.
 The more I thought about it over the years, the more I wondered what this mystical superpower was.

 Economic intuition.
 What the hell is it, exactly?